top of page

 POL

-Using millions of observations from survey data, we document an 'election fever' effect: respondents surveyed after elections are 12% more interested in politics than those surveyed before.
-However, this surge diminishes after 10 days, returning to pre-election levels.
+Using millions of observations from survey data, I find that attention to politics is 12% higher after elections.
+However, this surge is short-lived, returning to pre-election levels after 10 days.
+There is also no discernible pre-trend, with political attention remaining stable prior to the election.
 Political interest is higher in elections where the first round is decisive, when an incumbent loses and when economic policy is more uncertain.
 Following elections, citizens consume news and discuss politics more frequently.
-Evidence supports a model of uncertainty where citizens are interested in and acquire information post-election.
-This finding is important as political interest drives political action.
+Evidence supports a model of costly information acquisition where citizens are only attentive to politics and acquire information post-election.
+Campaigns and respondent selection cannot rationalize the results.
+This finding has significant implications on the functioning of democracy, as political interest drives political action.

 Studies of emigrant voting in homeland elections have questioned to what extent emigrants change their political preferences from afar.
 On the one hand, migration transforms emigrants’ political preferences through exposure to their countries of residence.
 On the other, emigrants display similar political preferences to home country electorates because their political socialization take place prior to departure.
 Drawing on an extensive novel dataset of emigrant votes per country of residence in 180 homeland elections worldwide, we estimate pairwise fixed effects regressions to show that political distance, defined as the difference in Polity scores between the countries of origin and residence, is related to systematic differences between the emigrant and homeland vote.
 The direction migration also matters: this result is largely driven by migrants moving to more democratic countries.